KuanWeiBeCool/Shopify-Inventory-Challenge/README.md

 Here is the link of my app: https://kw-inventory-app.herokuapp.com/

-Please check the video link below for detailed instruction of how to use my app:
+Please check the YouTube video for detailed instruction of how to use my app: https://youtu.be/hy3H0PPgqOY